 6. High Probability Trading: Take the Steps to Become a Successful Trader – Marcel Link

-The notion behind this book by Marcel Link is to only trade when the probabilities favor you.
-Therefore, when a trade setup comes and the odds favor you, your capability to distinguish between risk and reward will improve.
+The notion behind this book by Marcel Link is only to trade when the probabilities favor you.
+Therefore, when a trade setup comes, and the odds favor you, your capability to distinguish between risk and reward will improve.

 7. Building Winning Algorithmic Trading Systems: a Trader’s Journey All the Way from Mining data to Monte Carlo Simulations to Live Trading Kevin j.
 Davey

 This book tells about the trading journey of the author, as well as how he developed day trading strategies.
 Kevin J. Davey is an award-winning full-time day trader with over 25 years of experience.

 Unlike other trading educators, Davey has audited third-party proof of his skills.
 He has also finished first or second in the world’s premier real cash futures trading contest.